hailelagi/hailelagi.com/content/notes/fuse-fs.md

 ## Filesystems are composable!

 Filesystems are an interface and one goal of a good interface is _composability_, no matter how many times I heard it or read about it didn't quite make sense.
-For example when I first mounted my fuse filesystem, I hadn't implemented directory path traveral the link to it's parent filesystem was broken:
+For example when I first mounted my fuse filesystem, I hadn't implemented directory path traversal, the link to it's parent filesystem was broken:
 ```bash
 haile@ubuntu:/Users/haile/documents/github$ cd flubber
 -bash: cd: flubber: Transport endpoint is not connected